NetroScript/Godot-RTLQueue/README.md

 * Handle Inline BBCode - If set the script will check for opening and closing square brackets to instantly append then instead of revealing 1 char at a time - for it to work the brackets need to be surrounded by spaces (but it can also be multiple BBCode Tags next to each other without a tag)
 * Punctuation - There are same cases where you have to leave spaces for the BBCode, but don't actually dont want to have a space there, in this PoolArray you can add the exceptions where the space will be removed.
 (F.e. "[b] Test [/b] ." - Space between . and Test is unwanted, so it is removed)
 * Use Append BBCode - If append_bbcode() is used or bbcode_text+= - more is is said in features, it is best to try out what works for you, considering this is a simple toggle
+* Wait For Input On Finish - If the queue is empty, additionally wait for another interaction input and emit a signal when that input was given

 ### Signals

 * `next_page()` - Emitted when the next page is being displayed
 * `queue_finished()` - Emitted when all elements in the queue were processed
+* `queue_finished_and_waited()` - Emitted when all elements in the queue were processed, Wait for Input on Finish is set to true and a interaction key was pressed
 * `event(event)` - Emitted when a text has a custom event and the first letter is written. `event` is the string supplied by the user.
 * `event_end(event)` - Emitted when a text has a custom event and the last letter is written. `event` is the string supplied by the user.
 * `page_full()` - Emitted when the page is full (and the script is being paused because it is full) - only emitted in paginated mode